isomerpages/nyp-sirs/_digital-programmes/2f-introduction-to-data-analytics.md

 <img src="images/sf-series-banner.png" style="width:100%;">

+<p>With the increasing traffic in social media space, successful engagement through digital content marketing is a great booster for business.</p>

-<p>This programme will allow participants to understand the applications of data analytics and how they can apply similar approach to derive insights from data.
-The programme will equip participants with the right level of appreciation in the areas of retail analytics.</p>
+<p>In this 1-day course, participants would have the basic knowledge and applications to understand digital engagement that is superseding traditional marketing channels.
+This programme will allow participants to understand the applications of data analytics and how they can apply similar approach to derive insights from data.
+Participants will be equipped with the right level of appreciation in the areas of retail analytics.</p>

 <h3>Course Outline</h3>
 <ul>